arcostasi/silexmantic-skeleton/README.md

 A micro-MVC skeleton on the arms of Silex and Semantic-UI

-If user interface is the vocabulary of the web, silexmantic is the kickoff.

 See the [online demo](http://arcostasi.com/silexmantic/).

 This skeleton use Composer, Silex, Twig, jQuery and Semantic-UI